mgsloan/todoist-shortcuts/readme.md

 sidebar can have more than a screenful of content.
 While in this mode, you can scroll the left pane down and up with `space` and `shift+space`.

+When projects have sub-projects, they are automatically expanded when the project is selected from the list.
+To collapse the sub-projects, just use navigation mode to select the same project again.

 ## Manipulation of tasks at cursor

 | keys                       | action                        |